 Florida Statutes on Prohibitions against Voyeurism – Visit the National Network to End Domestic Violence, Inc. (NNEDV) website funded by a grant from the U.S. Department of Justice, Office of Justice Programs, and Office for Victims of Crime.
 Find information on Florida Statutes that apply to voyeurism and video voyeurism prosecuted under Florida Statute Section 810.14.

 Finding an Attorney to Fight Voyeurism Charges in Florida

-If you were charged under Florida law with the offense of voyeurism then contact an experienced criminal defense attorney for sexually motivated crimes at the Sammis Law Firm.
+If you were charged under Florida law with voyeurism, contact an experienced criminal defense attorney for sexually motivated crimes at Sammis Law Firm.

-We fight to protect our clients charged with voyeurism in Tampa for Hillsborough County, FL, and the surrounding areas of Pinellas County for St. Petersburg and Clearwater, Polk County for Bartow and Lakeland, Pasco County for New Port Richey and Dade City, Hernando County for Brooksville, and Manatee County for Bradenton, FL.
+We represent clients for voyeurism in Pinellas County for St. Petersburg and Clearwater, Polk County for Bartow and Lakeland, Pasco County for New Port Richey and Dade City, Hernando County for Brooksville, and Manatee County for Bradenton, FL.

 This article was last updated on Wednesday, April 26, 2023.